dilipthelip/Spring_AOP/README.md

 Proxies are created either via Dynamic proxies(part of JDK) or CGLIB proxies.
 Local method calls never reaches the proxy and advice will never be executed.
+For Example :- In the below case if the call is made via callsTransactionalMethod() then the Spring proxy will never come in to picture and because this is like a local method call.

 @Service
 public class LocalMethodService {